A healthy, very filling dish of eggs poached in a spicy tomato sauce, shakshuka is wonderful whether served for a crowd or for one!

 Is it low carb?

-While this not a low carb recipe, I feel that the carbs here are the good, healthy, slow digesting carbs.
+While this is not a low carb recipe, I feel that the carbs here are the good, healthy, slow-digesting carbs.
 So I do eat this meal frequently.

 But I’m on a moderate carb diet (80 grams or so per day).
 This is obviously not a good choice for you if you’re on a very low carb, ketogenic diet.